warisali2/warisali.ml/content/posts/dev-career-paths.md

 #### Cloud Computing
 Cloud Computing is no longer an emerging technology.
 We are now surrounded by products built on Cloud computing technology.
-We use Cloud storage services like One Drive and Box on a daily basis.
+We use Cloud storage services like One Drive and DropBox on a daily basis.
 We create documents using Google Docs.
 We store our photos in the Amazon Cloud.
 While the end users like us reap the benefits of Cloud computing, there need to be system administrators behind the scenes working on the infrastructure that makes Cloud computing possible.